-If there were an award for best networker in sustainable tourism, D’Arcy Dornan would have a good chance at taking it home.
-In this interview, the sustainability and tourism teacher, researcher and consultant shares his thoughts and expertise as member of the Research and Education Council for The International Ecotourism Society and Brazil Country Representative for the Global Sustainable Tourism Council (GSTC).
+D’Arcy Dornan in this interview shares his thoughts and expertise as member of the Research and Education Council for The International Ecotourism Society and Brazil Country Representative for the Global Sustainable Tourism Council (GSTC).

 - How D’Arcy’s view of sustainability and tourism has changed over the years;